 - YuYu Hakusho also has Divine Energy, whose primary signature is the golden glow that surrounds a user while channeling it.
 According to the manga, those humans who first wielded it were the inspiration for the stories of angels.

-- The Ray from the DC Comics universe can, according to The Other Wiki, absorb, store, and process light and use the energy to fly and create bursts of light.
-The Terrills were also capable of manipulating external light, allowing them to create illusions and even solid light constructs, and to render themselves invisible.
+- The Rays from The DCU can absorb, store, and process light, and use the energy to fly and create bursts of light.
+They're also capable of manipulating external light, allowing them to create illusions and even solid light constructs, and to render themselves invisible.

 - Although Ms. Marvel was not able to do it at first, after she was experimented on by the Brood, she became capable of absorbing energy and projecting it, as well.
 Nowadays, being able to use photon blasts is one of Carol's signature powers.
-Her Spear Counterpart, the original Captain Marvel, was always capable of doing it.
+Her Spear Counterpart, the original Captain Marvel, gained the ability in a similar fashion although he had volunteered for experiments from a helpful human scientist rather than being an unwilling test subject.

 - The second Captain Mar-Vell, Monica Rambeau, generates and turns into light as her main power.